aus-plant-phenomics-network/appn-schema/doc/appn_ObservationUnit.md

 # ObservationUnit
 [https://schema.plantphenomics.org.au/ObservationUnit](https://schema.plantphenomics.org.au/ObservationUnit)

-An entity for which a Study collects data.
+An entity for which a Study collects data or controls the environment and other parameters.
+ObservationUnits may be BiologicalUnits or GrowthFacilities.

 ![UML diagram for ObservationUnit](/ttl_uml/ttl_appn_ObservationUnit.png)